Hi. Come on in.

-I love being with women and teaching Bible studies and coming alongside writers.
+I love being with women, teaching Bible studies, and coming alongside writers.

 But wherever I go, I cherish those moments when I can be one-on-one with a friend.
-To hear her story.
-To understand her heart.
-And to lean in close and whisper, “Me too.”
+To hear her story and understand her heart.

 Because even though our circumstances may be different, our souls are the same.